 In addition to good fitness, the right shoes are the most important prerequisite - and at the same time a kind of outdoor health insurance.
-When buying the ideal trail running shoes, it is important to consider your own running type.
+When buying the optimal trail running shoes, it is important to consider your own running type.

-If you are coming from jogging or running and want to try trail running as a trend sport for the first time, you can train with your usual running shoes without hesitation.
+If you are coming from jogging or running and want to try trail running as a trend sport for the first time, you can initially train with your usual running shoes without hesitation.
 If possible, these should sit firmly on the foot and have a pronounced profile, so that you do not slip away in rough terrain and risk injury.

-In the run-up to the competition it can be clarified exactly whether the underground changes often or is predominantly sandy, earthy, rooty, stony or rocky.
+In the run-up to the competition it can be clarified exactly whether the ground changes often or is predominantly sandy, earthy, rooty, stony or rocky.
 In addition, there are the possible weather influences: How does rain or snow change the track?
-All these factors have an effect on the choice of the optimal competition shoes, which should not be too small, weigh extremely little, be breathable and again (!): should be purchased and broken in well before the decisive race.
+All these factors have an effect on the choice of the optimal competition shoes, which must not be too small, weigh extremely little, be breathable and again (!): should be purchased and broken in well before the decisive race.